There are two types of sentences in the Arabic language:

 The nominal sentence is a sentence that can be constructed without the need for a verb.
 Its two essential components are the subject (المُبْتَدأ) and the predicate (الخَبَر), literally named ‘the information’ in Arabic.
 For a better understanding of the Arabic logic, we’ll move on always referring to الخَبَر as the ‘information’ from now.

-- The subject (المُبْتَدَأ) usually consists of a noun, a pronoun, a demonstrative, an interrogative, or a proposition in the nominative case (مَرْفُوع).
+- The subject (المُبْتَدَأ) usually consists of a noun, a pronoun, a demonstrative or an interrogative in the nominative case (مَرْفُوع).

 - The information (الخَبَر) may be a noun (phrase), indefinite adjective, or adverb denoting place/time in the nominative case (مَرْفُوع) as well.